Ehanlion/mist_obsidian/1. Missions/Mission Phase 1/Mission, Welcome to Mist.md

 7. A locked crate: DC 15 Slight of Hand to pick, reveals a strange, wet herb and multiple glowing vials.
 It is Gillyweed and paralysis potions.
 They are used to allow captured creatures to breath underwater and the paralysis potion is used to paralyze the captured creatures while they are transported.

 A DC 10 investigation check reveals that the cave was inhabited by many creatures of the sea.
 A DC 15 investigation check reveals the number of creatures, well over 30.
+#### The Purpose of the Cave:
+The cave housed members of the raiding parties that raided [[Smears-burrow]] and now are looking to raid [[Saddle-Port]].
+The raiders are using a ship belonging to [[Reggie Brown]].
+It is a well sized dark blue fishing trawler.

+The raiders in the cave have already cleared out however, and are boarded on [[Reggie Brown]]'s ship.
+They will use it to conduct a raid on [[Saddle-Port]] and then escape north.
 #### Reward:
 The captain will offer anyone who returns his lock box half of what it contains -- a total sum of 500 gold of gems and jewels.